scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 82.4

-Great job by Michael Pittman this week with a monster game.
-But, like a lot of Jimbo Fisher's in-game adjustments, did it really matter in the end?
-With John having a down week, Tarv's team easily moved to 4-2 on the season with 602 PF registered.
-Very much in the mix for an outright playoff spot, but if the pack catches him, he better hope for some Johnny Manziel numbers int the PF column down the stretch.
-Right now though, much like Jimbo on a 10 year contract, there's not much to be worried about.
+Michael Pittman did a great job this week with a monster game.
+But, like many of Jimbo Fisher's in-game adjustments, did it matter in the end?
+With John having a down week, Tarv's team moved to 4-2 on the season with 602 PF registered.
+He's in the mix for an outright playoff spot, but if the pack catches him, he better hope for some Johnny Manziel numbers in the PF column down the stretch.
+Right now, though, much like Jimbo on a 10-year contract, there's not much to be worried about.

 | Name            | Team    | Depth |
 | --------------- | ------- | ----- |